xinhuang/xinhuang.github.com/data/posts/2017-02-27-the-epic-fail-of-enforcing-unit-tests.md

-"title": "The Epic Fail of Enforcing Unit Tests" "tags": ["unit test"]
+title = "The Epic Fail of Enforcing Unit Tests" tags = ["unit test"] layout = "post"
-"layout": "post"
 ---

 _The DIRECT TV "Get Rid Of Cable" commercial is a very interesting commercial.
 If you haven't watch it yet, you can watch the full commercial [here](here).
 It starts by a simple thing, then it leads to complete a different story "**convincingly**" and "**reasonably**"._